ngv2003/Assisto/README.md

 # Assisto Symptom Checker
-## Presented at GenAI Hackathan by MultiplyVentures and Jovian by Advay Choudhury and Abhishek Ghosh
+## Presented at GenAI Hackathon by MultiplyVentures and Jovian by Advay Choudhury and Abhishek Ghosh

 ## Welcome to Assisto